Calendar icon May 21, 2024

 AppFolio is an extremely popular property management platform that works well for both residential and commercial property management.
 It has a modern and intuitive interface but can be pricey with add-ons and complex to use.

-What we like about AppFolio is the reporting ability, automation (late fees, smart bill entry, etc.), utility management features, etc. The drawbacks include the price and, as Johnson points out, it’s not as customizable as she would want for an accounting piece.
+What we like about AppFolio is the reporting ability, property management automation (late fees, smart bill entry, etc.), utility management features, etc. The drawbacks include the price and, as Johnson points out, it’s not as customizable as she would want for an accounting piece.

 “It is not a super strong accounting platform and does require a lot of workarounds,” Johnson says.